 If you are concerned about the safety of your workplace, or your employer asks you to do something that seems dangerous, you should immediately report your concerns to your supervisor or other person in authority with your employer.
 You have the right to refuse unsafe work, and to be informed of dangers at your workplace.
 If your concerns are not addressed properly, you have a right to report your concerns to WorkSafeBC.

 It is illegal for an employer to fire or take any other negative action towards a worker for raising a health and safety concern.
-If your employer does so, you can file a “discriminatory action” complaint with WorkSafeBC.
+If your employer does so, you can file a “prohibited action” complaint with WorkSafeBC.
 If you are successful in your complaint, WorkSafeBC may order a number of remedies such as requiring the employer to pay you lost wages, or to reinstate you at your job.
-For more information, please see our factsheet entitled “Discriminatory Actions.”
+For more information, please see our factsheet titled “Prohibited Actions Related to Occupational Health and Safety.”

 To make a report to WorkSafeBC, you can call WorkSafeBC’s Prevention Information Line at 1 888 621-SAFE.
 Interpreters are available on request.